China meat association calls for exporters to disinfect shipments to prevent COVID-19

 The measures have pushed up costs, disrupted trade, and irritated major exporters.

-The semi-official industry body suggested exporters in COVID-19 hit countries should disinfect the outer packaging of products and the inner side of containers before sealing export products, the association said in a statement at the weekend.
+The semi-official industry body suggested exporters in COVID-19 hit countries should disinfect the outer packaging of products and the inner side of containers before sealing export products, the association said in a weekend statement.

 The initiative was proposed to “ensure the safety of imported cold-chain food and boost consumers’ confidence in imported cold-chain products,” it said.